mulesoft/api-console/README.md

 An API console for RAML (Restful Api Modeling Language) documents.
 The RAML Console allows browsing of API documentation and in-browser testing of API methods.

-## About the API Console
+## Introduction

-The API console is a single HTML element build on top of the [Web Components specifications](https://www.webcomponents.org/introduction).
-API console is powered by the [Polymer library](https://www.polymer-project.org/), but knowledge about how it works won't be necessary for using the Console.
+The API console is a single HTML element build on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
+Knowledge about how polymer works won't be necessary for using the console.

 The element can be used to display documentation for the API defined in RAML.
 Basic usage of the element is as simple as using any other HTML element: